asantercureton/password-generator/README.md

 Password Generator

 ## Description
-Designed Javascript code to generate a random password at the click of a button.
+Designed Javascript code to generate a random password at the click of a button within given parameters.

 ## Links